 A coffee house favorite, these Maple Scones are slightly sweet, moist, tender and delicious then topped with a maple icing made with pure maple syrup.

-I became obsessed with maple scones from Starbucks.
-It got to the point where I would buy not one, but two of them and I’d keep them all to myself.
 In fact, I ate one before leaving the parking lot and the other didn't last the day.
 When it comes to starchy foods, I have no control.

-These maple scones stay moist, tender, and delicious for even a few days later.
-I thoroughly tested them for you.
+I know because I thoroughly tested them for you.
 I made several batches and set some aside for 1 - 3 days and they retained their texture and moisture.

-For these scones to come out perfect, it’s important you do not substitute any of the ingredients listed below.
+For these maple scones to come out perfect, it’s important you do not substitute any of the ingredients listed below.
 Use only:

-- Pure maple syrup - not the artificial stuff
+- Pure maple syrup - not the artificial stuff - you deserve the best

 - Heavy cream

-- Real butter
+- Real unsalted butter

 - Brown sugar

 Mash the butter into the flour until it resembles course sand.
 This takes less than a minute and it’s a great thing to do when you're frustrated with something/someone.
-Just squish and flatten that butter with your fingers until it blends with the flour.
-That little cube of butter can represent whatever or whomever you want.

 Cut a piece of parchment to cover the size of your baking sheet.
 To keep it from moving, add a few drops of water on top of the counter and then place parchment on top.
 This sticks it to the counter.

-Scatter the oats over the parchment and turn out the dough on top of the oats.
+Scatter some oats over the parchment and turn out the dough on top of the oats.
 Plop the dough on top of the oats.
 Sprinkle some more oats on top of the dough to prevent sticking.

-Pat down and form the dough into an 8” or so round.
-Slice into 8 wedges and slightly separate each wedge with your scraper or knife.
 This dough is sticky and you may need a little more oats to coat.
 Don’t add more flour to the dough or you will end up with a dry scone.

 Bake and cool.
 Once these are cooled, drizzle with the maple icing to take them over the top.
-These are my favorite scones and I'm sure they'll be yours too.

 Life is too short for mediocre food.